sblask-webextensions/webextension-open-tabs-next-to-current/README.md

 [#26](https://github.com/sblask/firefox-open-tabs-next-to-current/issues/26):

  - tabs are visibly moved to their final position
- - the tab bar is scrolled so the opened tab becomes the first visible one on the left
+ - the tab bar is scrolled so the opened tab becomes the first visible one on the left (Firefox only)

 Feedback